biocore/redbiom/README.md

 ### Search by taxon

-One thing you might want to do is find feaures based on taxonomy.
+One thing you might want to do is find features based on taxonomy.
 We can do this by searching for a taxon:

     $ redbiom search taxon g__Roseburia --context $ctx | wc -l 108